wpedu/The-WordPress-Loop/README.md

 ### 01. What is a loop

-A loop is a repeating cycle which runs a block of code for a set number of cycles or each item in an array.
+A loop is a repeating process which runs a block of code for each item in an array.
 The [WordPress loop](http://codex.wordpress.org/The_Loop) is a **[while](http://www.php.net/manual/en/control-structures.while.php)** loop so it is set to run a set number of cycles, which is set by the [posts_per_page](http://codex.wordpress.org/Class_Reference/WP_Query#Pagination_Parameters) parameter.

 ### 02. Real world examples of a loop